SgtClubby/metrix-bot/README.md

 # Metrix
-Discord Bot that runs on Node.js \n
+Discord Bot that runs on Node.js <br/>
 Click here to [Invite][metrix-invite] the bot!
 ## Features:
  *  Show Avatar of Users